xleclercq/CodingStandards/Cpp.md

 ## Coding style

+### General

+22. The code shall comply with the C++ 11 standard.

 ### Classes

-22. Special member functions (the functions which the compiler will automatically generate if they are used, but not declared explicitly by the programmer) shall not be explicitly provided when the version provided by the compiler is adequate.
+23. Special member functions (the functions which the compiler will automatically generate if they are used, but not declared explicitly by the programmer) shall not be explicitly declared when the version provided by the compiler is adequate.

-     > Explicitly defining special functions introduces more opportunities for mistakes since for instance adding a member variable
+     > Explicitly declaring and defining special functions introduces more opportunities for mistakes since for instance adding
-     > would mean that all the functions potentially need to be updated.
-Mandating the opposite (explicitly providing all the
+     > a member variable would mean that all the functions potentially need to be updated.
+Mandating the opposite (explicitly
-     > special functions) would also be a burden on the developer.
+     > providing all the special functions) would also be a burden on the developer.

+23. If a special member function has to be explicitly declared but its definition is equivalent to the code that would be generated by the compiler then the "= default" keyword shall be used.

+    > A typical example would be when the default constructor is suppressed because the user provided a non-default constructor.